 In line with government advice, millions of employees have been furloughed in the circumstances of the Covid-19 pandemic.
 HMRC’s figures show as of 24 May 2020, over 8.4 million people have been furloughed.
-Whilst this emergency support scheme is a lifeline to many, there are those who, through no fault of their own, may risk falling through the cracks – Sarah Woodall and Tim Ward suggest that all is not lost.
+Whilst this emergency support scheme is a lifeline to many, there are those who, through no fault of their own, may risk falling through the cracks – Tim Ward suggest that all is not lost.

 Many directors who furloughed themselves on the guidance of the government have since realised they are ineligible.
 Thousands of directors of limited companies pay themselves a small salary which, at the end of the year, is topped up with a dividend; a cut of the profits.